 - Outside Activities (Article 12);

-- Leave without pay (Article 71);
+- Leave without pay (Article 69);

-- Special Leave (Article 72);
+- Special Leave (Article 70);

-- Referrals from the National Job Evaluation Committee (Article 55); or - Where the Parties mutually agree to use this process.
+- Where the Parties mutually agree to use this process.

-Where an employee disagrees with a decision made regarding the application of one of the above articles, the employee must escalate in writing to their manager, local human resources and a local union representative within three (3) business days.
+Where an employee disagrees with a decision made regarding the application of one of the above articles, the employee must escalate in writing to their manager, local human resources and a local union representative within five (5) business days.
 Every effort should be made to resolve the dispute locally.